Monday, July 17, 2017

 "As the French Revolution entered its worst days, sixteen Discalced Carmelites from the Monastery of the Incarnation in Compiegne offered their lives as a sacrifice to God, making reparation to him and imploring peace for the Church.
 On June 24, 1794, they were arrested and thrown into prison.
 Their happiness and resignation were so evident that those around them were also encouraged to draw strength from God's love.
 They were condemned to death for their fidelity to the Church and their religious life and for their devotion to the Sacred Heart of Jesus and Mary.
 Singing hymns, and having renewed their vows before the Superior, Teresa of St. Augustine, they were put to death in Paris on July 17, 1794."

 I confess that I have known the story of the Martyrs of Compiegne for the length of time I have known Carmel.
-There were many lines in the dialogues which spoke to me directly.
-The protagonist in this story is a woman called Blanche.
+There were many lines in the Broadway production which spoke to me directly.
+The protagonist in this story was a woman called Blanche.
 She was the daughter of the Marquis De la Force.
 After the death of her mother, being caught up in the panic surrounding the French Revolution, Blanche was forever sealed with an inordinate fear of death and suffering.
 Even a mere shadow of a servant throws her into a panic and nervous breakdown.
 She decided to enter the cloister with the hope of finding the peace and security of the cloister walls and to hopefully experience a respite from all her fears.
-The Mother Prioress strongly reminded Blanche that the cloister is not a refuge to protect them.
+The Mother Prioress strongly reminded Blanche that the cloister was not a refuge to protect them.
 "Our Order does not protect us, we must protect the Order!"
 I love this line because it brings home the idea that an Order's charism is preserved through the efforts of its members.
 We can remain truly Carmelites to the extent we want to be and to the extent that we work at it.

 Once inside the monastery, she met a fellow Novice Sr. Constance, who was her opposite in character.
 Sr. Constance was an enthusiastic, cheerful young novice who welcomed sufferings and nurtured the idea of martyrdom as an offering to God.
 She had a premonition of dying young.
 Quite a clash of attitude.
 But this difference in characters provided me the most uplifting plot in the story as these two opposing personalities were welded together in the scaffold, singing with ONE voice, the hymn of courage.
 It was a beautiful and inspiring spiritual twist and ending for me.
 During some early scenes leading up to the climax of the execution, the Mother Prioress was exhorting her spiritual daughters to be brave in facing whatever God had in store for them.
 But she tempered this exhortation with the line, "Prayer is our duty, martyrdom is the fruit."
 In other words, for me it meant, "let us go about our business of prayer for that is what brought us to Carmel, and leave God the free hand to grant us the glory of martyrdom, if that is what pleases Him."
-In other words, we should not seek martyrdom as end in itself.
-She reiterates a spiritual truth that aspiring to great things can sometimes be a sign of spiritual pride.
+In other words, we should not seek martyrdom as an end in itself.
+She reiterated a spiritual truth that aspiring to great things can sometimes be a sign of spiritual pride.
 The Mother Prioress tried to temper Sr. Constance's longing for martyrdom by words such as these.
-In this instance, the Mother Prioress stands a true daughter of St. Teresa of Avila who in her lifetime said many times, "our true martyrdom is the martyrdom of conquering self."
+In this instance, the Mother Prioress stood as a true daughter of St. Teresa of Avila who in her lifetime said many times, "our true martyrdom is the martyrdom of conquering self."

 Tags Martyrs of Compiegne